How it works

 I don't want something similar to happen to this project, that's why all this code is open-sourced and, most importantly, the database can be downloaded by anyone.
 The database may even be automatically backed up by archive.org!
 The database will always be available here.
 It is a sqlite database and can be opened in any sqlite database reading program.
-Certain sensitive info is not in this database and is not public such as individual votes (not vote counts) and IP addresses.
-That information isn't needed by anyone anyone, only the server.
+Certain sensitive info is not in this database and is not public such as individual votes (not vote counts) and hashed IP addresses.
+That information isn't needed by anyone else, only the server.

 When was this started

 The project was started July 5th 2019 and was first released to the public July 26th 2019.